This post is from late March 2014, the end of my second season coaching in England.

 From the perspective of the Exeter squads I coached, it was a very positive Final 8s experience.
 The men were underdogs throughout and had a major size disadvantage against much of the competition.
 Beating Durham in the 7/8 match was all about teamwork, defense, intelligent hitting, and outstanding support from the women’s team cheering them on.

-The guys returned the favor for the ladies, who didn’t face the same physical mismatches (except perhaps against Northumbria).
+The guys returned the favor for the ladies, who didn’t face the same physical mismatches (except against Northumbria).
 Even still, the women relied on teamwork, good serving, and strong defense to compete.
-They did not have the 1-2 hitters capable of getting consistent kills the way other teams did.
+They did not have the 1-2 hitters capable of getting consistent kills the way other teams did, but had enough to generally be competitive.